 How can you prevent BSP?

+Consult your ophthalmologist if symptomatic.
+Avoid excessive rubbing of eyelids.
 For those who are prone to it, future occurrences can be minimised by managing stress effectively, limiting caffeine consumption and getting adequate sleep.
-Concentrating hard on a single task is also a known trigger.

 What is the Difference between BSP & Ptosis?

-While BSP is a progressive neurological disorder characterised by spasms of the orbicularis oculi and periocular muscles in the eyelid, ptosis is a condition where one or both eyelids droop as a result of weakness or paralysis of a different muscle (levator) in the upper eyelid.
-The affected person cannot lift the eyelid up, resulting in obstructed vision.
+BSP is a progressive neurological disorder characterised by spasms of the orbicularis oculi and periocular muscles in the eyelid, ptosis is a condition where one or both eyelids droop.